 So long as more than 50% of the voting power for the election of directors is held by an individual, a group or another company, we will qualify as a "controlled company" under The Nasdaq Stock Market listing requirements.
 Effective as of the completion of the Business Combination, Mr. Palella, through holdings of the Class B Common Stock controls a majority of the voting power of our outstanding capital stock.
-As a result, we are a "controlled company" under The Nasdaq Stock Market listing standards and are subject to the requirements that would otherwise require us to have: (i) a majority of independent directors; (ii) a nominating committee comprised solely of independent directors; (iii) compensation of our executive officers determined by a majority of the independent directors or a compensation committee comprised solely of independent directors; and (iv) director nominees selected, or recommended for the Board's selection, either by a majority of the independent directors or a nominating committee comprised solely of independent directors.
-Although we do not intend for the combined company to rely on the exemptions for controlled companies, we may eventually rely upon the controlled company exemption.
+As a result, we are a "controlled company" under The Nasdaq Stock Market listing standards and are subject to the requirements that would otherwise require us to have: (i) a majority of independent directors; (ii) a nominating committee comprised solely of independent directors; (iii) compensation of our executive officers determined by a majority of the independent directors or a compensation committee comprised solely of independent directors; and (iv) director nominees selected, or recommended for the Board's selection, either by a majority of the independent directors or a nominating committee company to rely on the exemptions for controlled companies, we may eventually rely upon the controlled company exemption.